abiydv/sls-password-link/README.md

 ## BACKGROUND

 As often needed, users have to reset their password for different systems.
-Sending these passwords over email is not much secure either.
+Sending these passwords over email is not secure.
 I wrote this small utility which resets a user password and saves it in the AWS Parameter store and also provides a link to extract this password ONCE.
 As soon as the user extracts this password - it is no longer possible to retreive it again.
+Once setup and running, it does not need any intervention.

 This is NOT a full blown solution as you will need to take care of authentication and authorization of the api (currently it is public).
 Treat this more as a proof of concept to use/implement using native AWS services without adopting any additional tools.